The fair-sized Mercer Lake on the north side of Florence is a really good largemouth bass fishing lake you may never have heard of.

 This is a good-sized lake, listed at 341 acres, but much of it is surrounded by private property, so bank access is limited.

-There are standing and fallen trees around the shoreline, as well as a fair number of docks, that add to the potential cover for bass and panfish.
+There are standing and fallen trees around the shoreline, as well as a fair number of docks that add to the potential cover for bass and panfish.

 If you’re wondering what lakes are rated the best for largemouth bass, read our Best Largemouth Bass Fishing in Western Oregon.

-In some years, the Oregon Department of Fish and Wildlife plants its larger-sized “trophy” trout here, which put on a good fight and make a bigger meal than typical legal trout.
+In some years, the Oregon Department of Fish and Wildlife has planted its larger-sized “trophy” trout here, which put on a good fight and make a bigger meal than typical legal trout.